nikitavoloboev/data/docs/travel/visited/united-states.md

 # United States

-Hope USA stops [torturing journalists](https://twitter.com/60Mins/status/1508614736132603909) for speaking the truth.
+Would love to live/move to US one day but they don't make it easy.
+It was always my dream to work at company like Apple/Tesla and they mostly/only hire in US.

 I like [John Mearsheimer](https://www.youtube.com/results?search_query=John+Mearsheimer)'s analysis in regards to US foreign policy.

 ## Notes